Dates: September 25 - 27, 2018 & March 12 - 14, 2019

 WHO SHOULD ATTEND

-Leaders within their first five years of leading a sales team who seek to optimize their team’s performance.
+Leaders of sales teams who seek to optimize their team’s performance.

 - Demonstrate the ability to design an effective salesforce management strategy